-Parent Consultation Evenings with Class Teachers/Room Leaders and Head of LS are held twice a year in Prep and Reception, once in Nursery to keep parents fully informed of their child's progress and a report is written for each child in the Christmas and Summer Terms.
+Parent Consultation Evenings with Class Teachers and Head of LS are held twice a year to keep parents fully informed of their child's progress and a report is written for each child in the Christmas and Summer Terms.
 Parents are involved in reviews where extra support has been put in place and their views are sought at each opportunity to help support their child's learning.
 Children are given activities to complete at home regularly so that parents are able to see what their children are able to achieve independently and support them with their learning if necessary.
-Curriculum booklets are handed out each term by Class Teachers/Room Leaders so that parents are informed which topics will be covered and a meeting is held for all parents at the beginning of each new year group.
+Curriculum booklets are shared each term by Class Teachers so that parents are informed which topics will be covered and a meeting is held for all parents at the beginning of each new year group.